-WARNING: Plugging the saw in during alignment can result in your fingers, hand, or arm being cut off from blade contact.
-Do not plug in the saw at any time during alignment.
-The saw should only be plugged in when it is to be used.
+WARNING: Plugging the saw in during assembly can result in electrical shock or your fingers, hand, or arm being cut off from blade contact.
+Do not plug in the saw at any time during assembly.
+The saw should only be lugged in when it is to be used.

-1. Loosen the guard clamp screw and remove the guard from the motor.

-2. Use the arbor wrenches to remove the blade from the saw.
-The arbor shaft has left-handed threads, so you will have to turn the nut clockwise to loosen.

-3. Lock the rip lock.

-4. Raise the radial arm about 2 inches and remove the styrofoam packing blocks.

-5. Clean the small pieces of styrofoam off the saw.

-6. Place the motor on the center channel of the saw and remove the three table boards and fence.

-7. Remove the lock nut and flat washer from the motor pivot support.
-(Figure 25)
+- 1. Loosen the guard clamp screw and remove the guard from the motor. - 2.
+Use the arbor wrenches to remove the blade from the saw.
+The arbor shaft has left-handed threads, so you will have to turn the nut clockwise to loosen. - 3.
+Lock the rip lock. - 4.
+Raise the radial arm about 2 inches and remove the styrofoam packing blocks. - 5.
+Clean the small pieces of styrofoam off the saw. - 6.
+Place the motor on the center channel of the saw and remove the three table boards and fence. - 7.
+Remove the lock nut and flat washer from the motor pivot support.
+(Figure 67)

-8. Slide the motor onto the motor pivot support.
-Make sure that the motor is firmly in place.

-9. Put the flat washer and locknut back in place and tighten using a 3/4 inch socket wrench.
+- 8. Slide the bevel encoder to the top center position so it will fit into the notch on the motor support bracket.
+(Figure 67) - 9.
+Slide the motor onto the motor pivot support.
+Make sure that the motor is firmly in place. - 10.
+Put the flat washer and locknut back in place and tighten using a 3/4 inch socket wrench.
 Move the bevel lock back and forth as you tighten the locknut.
-Do not overtighten.

-10. Push the bevel lock to the left as far as it will go.
-(Figure 26)
+Do not overtighten. - 11.
+Push the bevel lock to the left as far as it will go.
+(Figure 68)

-11. If there is a 1/16 inch gap or less between the bevel lock and the left side of the yoke (and they are not touching), go to step 13, or 14 If the bevel lock touches the left side of the yoke, unlock the bevel lock and tighten the locknut on the motor pivot support.
-Then go to step 9 and repeat, or
+12. If there is a 1/16 inch gap or less between the bevel lock and the left side of the yoke (and they are not touching), go to step 14, or

+If the bevel lock touches the left side of the yoke, unlock the bevel lock and tighten the locknut on the motor pivot support.
+Then go to step 10 and repeat, or

 If there is more than a 1/16 inch gap between the bevel lock and the left side of the yoke, unlock the bevel lock and loosen the locknut on the motor pivot support.
-Then go to step 9 and repeat.
+Then go to step 10 and repeat.

-12. Repeat steps 9-10 until the bevel lock will not touch the left side of the yoke, and the gap is not more othan 1/16 inch.

-13. Lock the bevel lock.
+- 13. Repeat steps 10-11 until the bevel lock will not touch the left side of the yoke, and the gap is not more than 1/16 inch. - 14.
+Lock the bevel lock. - 15.
+Snap the yoke plug into place.
+The yoke plug is in the loose parts bag.